 I know I haven’t written a post in a while.
 Sorry about that.
 I’ve been busy with my Baby Boomer blog, moving, and other crazy stuff.
 But I get asked all the time, “How do I become a voice actor?”
-For the last 3 years, I’ve hosted a podcast, along with a partner.
+For several years I hosted a podcast, along with a partner.
 It’s called 2 Boomer Broads – Life, Love, Laughs, and Unsolicited Advice.
-It’s lots of fun and a great way to become an instant voiceover actor.
+It was lots of fun and a great way to become an instant voiceover actor.

 For one thing, you have total control over your show and you can monetize it any way you want.
 You can also use it as a way to create celebrity.
 Talk about whatever you’re interested in and get as crazy as you want.

 It’s not that hard to set up a podcast.
 I did it all myself and I’m not a youngster.
 I admit, I’m kind of a geek and set up my own websites too.
 Here’s what I did.